+20.5.1.
 Balanced Mass and Flow Fields

-Over the past few decades it was learned by hard experience that numerical models give bad forecasts if they are initialized with the raw observed data.
+Over the past few decades, it has been learned by experience that numerical models give bad forecasts if they are initialized from raw observed data.
 One reason is that the in-situ observation network has large gaps, such as over the oceans and in much of the Southern Hemisphere.
-Also, while there are many observations at the surface, there are fewer insitu observations aloft.
-Remote sensors on satellites do not observe many of the needed dynamic variables (U, V, W, T, $r_T$ , $\rho$ ) directly, and have very poor vertical resolution.
+Also, while there are many observations at the surface, there are fewer in-situ observations aloft.
+Remote sensors on satellites do not observe many of the needed dynamic variables (U, V, W, T, r_T , ρ) directly, and have very poor vertical resolution.
 Observations can also contain errors, and local flow around mountains or trees can cause observations that are not representative of the larger-scale flow.

 The net effect of such gaps, errors, and inconsistencies is that the numerical representation of this initial condition is imbalanced.
-By imbalanced, we mean that the observed winds disagree with the theoretical winds, where theoretical winds such as
+By imbalanced, we mean that the observed winds disagree with the theoretical winds.
+An example of a theoretical wind